What are your office hours?

 We are open Monday – Friday (excluding Federal Holidays and NMSU Holidays) from 8:00AM – 4:00PM

-If you’re in high school, you can apply for the high school scholarship at the following link before December of your Senior year: afrotc.com/scholarships.
+If you are in high school, you can apply for the High School Scholarship Program (HSSP) at the following link before December of your Senior year: afrotc.com/scholarships.

 I DIDN’T GET A SCHOLARSHIP, WILL THE AIR FORCE STILL HELP?

 Aside from offering an amazing career as an Air Force officer, we still want to help you make it through college.
-NMSU offers discounted housing rates for any cadet that chooses to live in the AFROTC dorms.
+NMSU offers dedicated dorms rooms for AFROTC cadets to live in that provides a living learning community.
 Also, once contracted (normally the start of the Junior year), all of our cadets receive a stipend between $400 and $500 per month.